Tedxz/TankWar/README.md

 --------------
 If you like this game, **give me a star** :)

-If you find problems, please mail to :
+If you find problems or have some advice, please mail to : xie.zheng777@gmail.com
-+ xie.zheng777@gmail.com

 Or you can watch, star, fork this repo or send pull request if you like. ^ω^